FAQs - EDD Debit CardSM

-The EDD Debit CardSM is mailed to you when certify for your first week and the payment is authorized by the EDD.
+The EDD Debit CardSM is mailed to you when you certify for your first week and the payment is authorized by the EDD.
 Subsequent payments are issued to the EDD Debit CardSM when you submit a certification and you are determined eligible for payment.

 UI Customers will receive the following separately once their first benefit payment has been issued:

 - The card itself in no more than five business days of receiving the notification letter.

 What will I receive with my EDD Debit CardSM?

 The following items are in your EDD Debit CardSM welcome packet:

 - Wallet-size Quick Reference Guide with customer service and fee schedule information

 - California Employment Development Department Debit Card Deposit Agreement with Schedule of Bank Fees